 Now there were three figures that moved to either side of her bed, pulled back her covers and bent over her.
 Long rubbery fingers gently touched her eyes, her nose, her lips.
 The prodding digits were then thrust inside her mouth, forcing her jaws open wider than she had ever imagined possible.
 She heard a sudden pop and crack of sinew and bone but felt nothing.
 A rounded beaker of some transparent metal was placed over her mouth, and then the tall one turned it on.

 The machine rattled and hummed as a long tube was forcibly inserted down her throat.
-She felt an intense suction that seemed to reach deep within her as though the very root of her life were being tugged and ripped free.
+She felt an intense suction that reached deep within her as though the very root of her life were being tugged and ripped free.
 She then watched in horror as a brilliant blue liquid began to fill the jar.
-As the last of it was extracted, little Shelby, her mouth gaping open, let out a long, soft sigh, and then lay still.
+As the last of it was extracted, little Shelby, her mouth gaping open, let out a long, soft sigh, and then lay still in death.

-The machine was removed, and then the two smaller creatures fought greedily over their prize until they both had drank their filll.
+The machine was removed, and then the two smaller creatures fought greedily over their prize until they both had drank their fill.

 The tall one, the leader, ignored them and quickly moved back out into the hallway toward the next room.

 Jack saw the glow of a red wand.
 Instinctively, he rolled to the opposite side of the bed, and then dropped to the floor.
 Whatever was in his room had nearly gotten him, and was now sniffing like a dog to discover where he had gone.